If you are concerned about a student OR an employee, Tell Someone.

 There may be times that you become concerned about a CSU student or university employee.
 People who may be experiencing an emotional difficulty or mental health illness may show specific signs that they need help.
 Information about campus resources and about signs that someone may need help is below.

-Call (970) 491-1350 to discuss concerns about any member of the CSU community, or use the online Health & Safety Referral form.
+Call (970) 491-1350 to discuss concerns about any member of the CSU community, or use the Online Referral Form.

 - Referral will be made to campus resources that can develop strategies and use resources to discreetly help students and employees who may be in distress.

 If you believe a member of the campus community is in imminent danger to themselves or others, immediately contact CSU police by calling 911 or the department’s non-emergency number at 970-491-6425.

 Signs that a student OR an employee may need help:

 - Written or verbal references to violence, suicide or death, or drawings of that nature